Updated May 2020 (First published January 2017)

 If you don’t give clear guidance about what to do, visitors are likely to go to someone who does.

 A call to action can be incredibly simple.
-Look at Evernote’s Home page, for example:
+Look at Evernote’s Home page, as a good example:

-Accompanying the strong unique value proposition of ‘Remember Everything’ is a clear and simple call to action, ‘Sign up for free’.
-In just six words, Evernote manages to tell visitors that you can sign up to remember everything you need without paying a penny.
+Accompanying the strong unique value proposition of ‘Your notes.
+Organized.
+Effortless.’ is a clear and simple call to action, ‘Sign up for free’.
+In just eight words, Evernote manages to tell visitors that you can sign up to effortless organise your notes without paying a penny.
 The sign-up form is fuss-free too – just an email address and password or you can sign in with Google, and you’re up and running.

 Service-based companies can still create strong calls to action even if they don’t have software that can be trialled for free.